 The recipe has an above-average proportion of protein and fat, which are both critical nutrients for dogs of all ages.
 This impressive nutritional profile is thanks to the generous portion of Buffalo and Beef Meal, which is the core of the recipe.

 Some pet owners are fearful of meat meals like Beef Meal, but they shouldn’t be.
 Meat Meal ingredients have simply had their moisture removed in advance, making them far denser sources of nutrition than whole meat ingredients.

 The other ingredients present are a mix of legume ingredients such as Lentils, Chickpeas, and Peas.
 These three ingredients are regular features in many grain-free dog food recipes, thanks to their relatively low cost and high nutritional value.

-There are some additional minor ingredients present in this 4Health recipe, including Dried Yeast, Tomato Pomace, and Flaxseed.
 These minor ingredients are present to provide fiber and beneficial micronutrients such as the Omega 3 Fatty Acids.

 Merrick Backcountry Pacific Catch Recipe Review

 Merrick is one of the largest pet food brands in the United States and is a familiar sight on the shelves of large pet food stores like PetSmart or Petco.

 Due to their size, Merrick has a huge product range, including traditional dry dog food, wet dog food, limited-ingredient dog food, and, more recently, raw or semi-raw dog food.